Genetics and Public Policy Fellowship

 Rotations (schedule approximate)

 The activities of the fellow will vary with each rotation.
-They will include research and analysis on a wide range of policy issues impacting biomedical research and its clinical application, and summarizing them for different audiences.
-Writing tasks may include crafting new policy position statements, preparing testimony, summarizing legislation or drafting speeches.
+They will include research and analysis on a wide range of policy issues impacting biomedical research and its clinical application, and summarizing those analyses for different audiences.
+Writing tasks may include crafting new policy position statements, preparing testimony, summarizing legislation and drafting speeches.
 The fellow will participate in a variety of forums and will be expected to represent the involved organizations effectively in individual meetings and larger settings.

 Qualifications and Skills

 Candidates are expected to have an advanced degree in human genetics or related field.
 Exceptional applicants with other advanced degrees and clearly demonstrated experience-based knowledge in science policy could be considered.
-Ideally, the fellow will have completed graduate training, but be early in the career development path.
-In addition to possessing a scientific knowledge base, the candidate must have a well-articulated interest in public policy development and implementation.
-Demonstrated skills in both oral and written communications are essential.
+Ideally, candidates will have completed graduate training, but be early in the career development path.
+In addition to possessing a scientific knowledge base, the candidate must have a well-articulated interest in policy.
+Demonstrated skills in oral and written communications are essential.
+United States citizenship is not required, but candidates must be eligible to work in in the U.S. (i.e., the fellowship organizations will not sponsor visas).

 Selection Process and Application

 A committee of representatives from ASHG and NHGRI will review application materials, interview finalists, and recommend up to three candidates to the organizational leaders for the final selection decision.
-The experience, motivation, area of interest, and future plans of the candidates will be considered.
-Membership in ASHG is also a consideration.
+Candidates are asked in the application materials to explain their motivation, areas of interest, and future plans.

 Other Policy Fellowships and Internships